OctopusDeploy/blog/blog/2019-11/docker-in-ci-cd-pipelines/index.md

 ![](octopus-project-name.png)

-Similar to our build, the steps in Octopus are going to be largely the same with minor differences.
-I’ll walk you through the first step we’ll add to our process, then point out the differences in the remaining steps.
+Similar to our build, the steps in Octopus are going to be largely the same with only minor differences.
+I’ll walk you through the first step we’ll add to our process, and then point out the differences in the remaining steps.

 On the **Process** tab of our project, click **ADD STEP**: